SciencesPoDRIS/iamassaccess/README.md

 - where "MODE" can be either *create* or *update*.

-- where "METADATA" is the path to the metadata file
+- where "METADATA" is the path to the metadata file.
+Please [see below](#build-your-folder) how to write it.

-- where "FOLDER" is the path to the folder containing the items
+- where "FOLDER" is the path to the folder containing the items.
+Please [see below](#write-your-metadata-file) how to build it.

 - :exclamation: Caution :exclamation: : if you use MODE *update*, you don't have to use METADATA.
 The script will look for a file `metadata.csv` into your folder.